WHY THE FALSE ECONOMY OF CHEAP DISPOSABLE GLOVES CAN AFFECT FOOD SAFETY AND INCREASE BUSINESS RISK

 Vinyl gloves have a poor resistance to stretch and elongation leading to poorer fitting gloves with more holes occurring during use.
 Numerous studies have shown vinyl gloves have an increased permeability to bacteria and virus, increasing the risk of cross contamination for both the glove users and the food they are handling.
 Up to 50% of vinyl glove raw materials are made up of plasticizers which can contain inexpensive phthalates and BPA to reduce costs.
 Phthalate plasticizers can be absorbed through worker’s skin and quickly contaminate food products.
 Adverse health effects of exposure to BPA and phthalates in US food and occupational settings is estimated to result in $175 Billion in health care costs.

-Experts believe that transfer of Listeria monocytogenes in meat, poultry, and seafood plants occurs post-cooking via gloves or clothing.
 A single food-borne outbreak associated with a large food processing or food service entity can result in monetary damages of many millions, to even billions of dollars depending on the size and scope of the outbreak and how it affects the value of the brand or company stock.

 3. GLOVE WASTE AND DISPOSAL COSTS